About the College

 What the College does

-- Sets the professional standards for the practice of psychiatry in Australian and New Zealand.
+- Sets the professional standards for the practice of psychiatry in Australia and Aotearoa New Zealand.

 - Conducts training and exams for doctors wanting to qualify as psychiatrists.
 The rigorous psychiatry training program takes a minimum of 5 years (after medical training and registration), during which time trainees work in hospitals and clinics, under the supervision of experienced psychiatrists.
 The College also oversees training and accreditation for overseas-trained psychiatrists.